Lemon Butter Garlic Shrimp with Angel Hair Pasta

 Shopping for cookware is an investment and you want to make sure you do your research so you select the items most useful to you with your cooking style and needs in mind.

-This bright and lemony garlic butter shrimp pasta pairs well with roasted vegetables, a simple side salad, and the like.
+This bright and lemony shrimp angel hair pasta pairs well with roasted vegetables, a simple side salad, and the like.

-If you need some side dish ideas to get you started, here are some of my favorites to pair with garlic shrimp pasta:
+If you need some side dish ideas to get you started, here are some of my favorites to pair with lemon shrimp pasta:

 - Cheesy Roasted Asparagus